MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-IV-Federal-Crop-Insurance-Corporation-Department-Agriculture/part-457-Common-Crop-Insurance-Regulations/section-457.175.md

 (5) That is grown on trees that, if inspected, are considered acceptable to us.

-(b) In addition to the provisions of section 8 of the Basic Provisions that identify an uninsurable crop, we do not insure any avocados produced on trees that have not reached the sixth leaf year unless the unit has produced an average of at least 2,000 pounds of avocados per acre in one of the most recent three crop years or as otherwise specified in the Special Provisions.
+(b) In addition to section 8 of the Basic Provisions that identify an uninsurable crop, we do not insure any avocados produced on trees that have not reached the sixth leaf year unless the unit has produced an average of at least 2,000 pounds of avocados per acre in one of the most recent three crop years or as otherwise specified in the Special Provisions.

 (c) Avocado trees that have been stumped are not insurable for three calendar years after the year stumping was performed.
 The calendar year stumping occurred will be considered to be the actual calendar year if performed between January 1 and June 30 of that year.
 It will be considered to be the following calendar year if performed between July 1 and December 31.